 Ethanolamine, with the chemical formula NH2CH2CH2OH, is a weak base.
-It is commonly called monoethanolamine (MEA), to differentiate it from diethanolamine and triethanolamine.
+It is commonly called monoethanolamine (MEA), to distinguish it from diethanolamine and triethanolamine.

-Monoethanolamine is produced by the synthesis between ethylene oxide and aqueous ammonia.
+Monoethanolamine is derived from the synthesis of ethylene oxide and aqueous ammonia.
 Its odor is similar to ammonia.

 It is a raw material widely used in cosmetics and in the gas industry.